greggelong/prologStudy2021a/README.md

 demanding javascript for the browser my slow compter works just fine

 also It will hep me review my comand line git.
 Which has become pretty rusty

+I have just changed and pushed the above from my Dell

+now I am making changes to the readme directly on github

+to see if I can pull the changes ;)